Home For Dinner

 Each year on average, we will provide 50,000 home cooked meals for WA families staying across Ronald McDonald House at QEII, Ronald McDonald House on Park and Ronald McDonald House in PCH.
 So, join us for a very special giving experience to share with your colleagues and friends.

-Bake a difference in the lives of WA families staying with us, by preparing home-baked treats for them.
+‘Plate a difference’ in the lives of WA families with ill or injured children staying with us, by preparing a healthy morning tea for them.

-Breakfast is one of the most important meals of the day, and when you’re caring for a sick or injured child, it’s the fuel you need to kick-start a morning filled with medical appointments.
+Breakfast is one of the most important meals of the day, and when you’re caring for an ill or injured child, it’s the fuel you need to kick-start a morning filled with medical appointments.

-Plan your menu and BYO ingredients then utilise the Ronald McDonald House kitchen to provide breakfast to the families who stay with us at Ronald McDonald House Nedlands and Perth Children’s Hospital.
+Plan your menu and BYO ingredients, and then utilise the Ronald McDonald House at QEII kitchen.

 – MinRes Executive General Manager People Facilities and Logistics, Bethanie Ibrahim